Why Is Marketing Important In The Hospitality Industry?

-For any business, marketing is how you build your brand, how you attract new customers, how you retain customers, hospitality is no different.
+For any business, marketing is how you build your brand, how you attract new customers, and how you retain customers, hospitality is no different.

 Despite the tumultuous year we’ve all had, the hospitality industry is on the up again.
 And it is competitive.
-If you want to not only get ahead with your hospitality business, but retain customers, you need to have a clear marketing strategy in place to help you get to where you want to go.
+If you want to not only get ahead with your hospitality business but retain customers, you need to have a clear marketing strategy in place to help you get to where you want to go.